mikebailey/pandas/doc/source/indexing.rst

 Index objects
 -------------

-The pandas Index class and its subclasses can be viewed as implementing an *ordered set* in addition to providing the support infrastructure necessary for lookups, data alignment, and reindexing.
-The easiest way to create one directly is to pass a list or other sequence to ``Index``:
+The pandas :class:`~pandas.Index` class and its subclasses can be viewed as implementing an *ordered multiset* (duplicates are allowed).
+:class:`~pandas.Index` also provides the infrastructure necessary for lookups, data alignment, and reindexing.
+The easiest way to create an :class:`~pandas.Index` directly is to pass a ``list`` or other sequence to :class:`~pandas.Index`:

 .. ipython:: python